 So, while you’re checking food labels for trans fats and PHOs, it’s also a good idea to check for levels of saturated fat in order to keep overall dietary fat intake at optimal levels.
 Given what we know now about how different people respond to different types of fats, optimal levels will vary from person to person.
-Some folks will be less affected by saturated fats than others (as Aaron explains here), just as some people do better than others with plant-derived oils.6
+Some folks will be less affected by saturated fats than others (as Aaron, our team Geneticist and Head of Research, explains here), just as some people do better than others with plant-derived oils.
+6

 Vegetable oils are often touted as the healthier alternative to saturated fats, but these oils have their own set of problems.
-Vegetable oils are very quick to spoil, easily damaged by heat in most cases, and are a major source of omega-6 fatty acids, which can displace omega-3 fatty acids and contribute to inflammation and hormone disruption.7 If you must cook with vegetable oils, which John is not in favor of, cold pressed and non-hydrogenated products are the safest bet.
+Vegetable oils are very quick to spoil, easily damaged by heat in most cases, and are a major source of omega-6 fatty acids, which can displace omega-3 fatty acids and contribute to inflammation and hormone disruption.7 If you must cook with vegetable oils, cold pressed and non-hydrogenated products are the safest bet.

 For the most part, then, a one-size-fits-all approach doesn’t work for nutrition.
 When it comes to trans fats, though, the evidence is clear: there are no health benefits from these fats and everyone is better off avoiding trans fats.